darjanin/multistep-booking-form/README.md

 The root page `/` has 2 options - start the booking process or filling the store with prefilled data (development/demo feature).

+Deployment is done through Vercel and project is running at [https://multistep-booking-form.vercel.app/](https://multistep-booking-form.vercel.app/).

 ## Getting Started

 ```bash